 We’ve all been there.
 You’re working on a project and your scissors start giving you grief by not cutting properly.
 This quick fix will get you through those situations.
 This method is actually not sharpening your scissors, but honing them.
-The aluminum foil fills in the crevices on the scissor blade, leaving them “sharpened” so that you can finish your project.
+The aluminium foil fills in the crevices on the scissor blade, leaving them “sharpened” so that you can finish your project.
 We recommend that your next stop be to visit a professional who can sharpen up your scissors into perfect working order once again.
 This foil quick fix is not recommended for the long term.

 You will need:

-A large piece of aluminum foil
+A large piece of aluminium foil

 A dull pair of scissors or pinking shears